UbaidRussell/Final-Grade/README.md

 # Final-Grade-v1
-Write a function, finalGrade().
-It should:
+Write a finalGrade() function that should:

 -Take three arguments of type number  <br />
 -find the average of those three numbers  <br />